skooter500/OOP-2017-2018/README.md

 - Make the keys used to control the ship fields in the Player class, so you can instantiate several ships controlled with different keys
 - Have the player ship draw a trail
 - Implement gravity

+## Tutorial
+- We made a path following player ship

 # Week 10 - Adding bullets to YASC